 I’ve painted here and there – mainly here – since I moved to London in 2004.
-Courtesy of Covid lockdown, this dormant interest of mine became a full-blown passion, which I suppose is the case for many new artists.
+Courtesy of the Covid lockdown, this dormant interest of mine became a full-blown passion, which I suppose is the case for many new artists.

 To me, watercolour is a fascinating medium.
 The unpredictability of water lends itself to the loose, semi-abstract painting style that I love.
 For the representative works I start with considering and observing the subject and decide composition.
 Beyond that, the less I get involved with the water and the pigment, the better.
 I don’t aim to spell out every detail, but rather find the essence with the least amount of fuss.
 The most rewarding experience happens when I relinquish control, come-what-may style.
 This process is the drive, more so than the result.

 What captures my eye

 Asian-style paintings and themes, Japanese in particular, appeal to me greatly.
 I can relate to the wabi-sabi philosophy of embracing imperfection and impermanence.
 I love the simplicity of ikebanas and the beauty and storytelling inherent in Japanese typography.
 Most of my work has plenty of intentional white space, also typical of Japanese ink paintings.
 To me it’s the oxygen that lets the subject breathe and take prime position.

 In the years when I wasn’t painting like my life depended on it, I was free-range living in Slovakia, always moving, always outside or in the water, learning languages, studying for a Masters in Economics, moving to the UK, working, travelling, and raising a family.

 The paintings will say more about me than any number of words.
 But I’m thrilled you’ve made it all the way here.
 Warmest welcome.